cran-task-views/Omics/Omics.md

     `r pkg("seqinr")` provides visualizations for biological sequence (DNA and protein) data. \
     `r pkg("RVA")` is dedicated to visualization of RNA-seq data and especially of results of differential analysis.
-Similarly, `r pkg("cRegulome")` builds a 'SQLite' database and enables the visualization of Regulome-Gene Expression Correlations in Cancer and `r pkg("tinyarray")` is dedicated to the visualization of GEO and TCGA expression data.\ `r pkg("mpm")` provides exploratory graphical analysis of gene expression data with various factorial approaches (including PCA).\ `r pkg("phateR")` can be used to single-cell data with trajectories.\
+Similarly, `r pkg("tinyarray")` is dedicated to the visualization of GEO and TCGA expression data.\ `r pkg("mpm")` provides exploratory graphical analysis of gene expression data with various factorial approaches (including PCA).\ `r pkg("phateR")` can be used to single-cell data with trajectories.\